Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 Limited Mount

 So, if you’re buying this telescope purely for astronomical use, you may want to upgrade the mount.
-Of course, you could just buy a different setup, but this mount is sufficient for terrestrial use and the optics are great for the low price.
+Of course, you could just buy a different setup, but this mount is sufficient for terrestrial use and I think the optics are great for the low price.

 The AstroMaster has an Alt-azimuth mount that is limited in capabilities.
 With no slow-motion controls, you’re essentially limited to lower magnification and manually tracking objects.
 Sounds okay, but there are some tedious compromises.
 You’ll have to overuse the altitude lock because balancing will be an issue.
 This stems from the dovetail being directly screwed to the tube and doesn’t allow sliding for balance.
 The tube length is long and there is some play in torque that may result in losing the target while locking it down.